Library Board of Western Australia

 Dr Margaret Nowak (Chairman)

-Margaret Nowak is an academic economist with interests in labour market economics and corporate governance.
-She was the founding Director of The Graduate School of Business, Curtin University of Technology, a position she held from 1993 to 2004.
-Dr Nowak is currently a principal researcher in the Governance and Corporate Social Responsibility Research Unit at the Graduate School.
-She has served on several government and community boards and committees including Princess Margaret Hospital Board in the 1980s.
-She was also a Commissioner with the Lotteries Commission of WA from 1989-94, and Chair of the Gordon Reid Foundation for Youth, 1990-94.
-From 1991-97 Professor Nowak was Chair of the Management Committee at the Fremantle Arts Centre.
+Margaret has served on several government and community boards and committees including the Princess Margaret Hospital Board in the 1980s, the Lotteries Commission of WA from 1989-94, and Chair of the Gordon Reid Foundation for Youth, 1990-94.
+From 1991 to 1997 Dr Nowak was Chair of the Management Committee at the Fremantle Arts Centre.
+Subsequently she was a member of the Health Department of WA Audit Committee from 2003-10 (and Chair from 2007-10), and Chair of the Department of Agriculture and Food Audit Committee from 2009-12.
 She is a Fellow of the Australian Institute of Company Directors.

 Dr Nowak was appointed Chairman of the Library Board of Western Australia in December 2012.